ryanstull/ScalaNullSafe/README.md

 compare all of the known ways (or at least the ways that I know of) to handle null-safety in scala.

 The reason ScalaNullSafe performs the best is because there are no extraneous method calls, memory allocations, or exception handling, which all of the other solutions use.
-By leveraging the power of macros we are able to produce theoretically optimal bytecode, whose performance is equivalent to the explicit null safety approach.
+By leveraging the power of macros we are able to produce theoretically-optimal bytecode, whose performance is equivalent to the explicit null safety approach.

 ## Why?

 Some people have questioned the reason for this library's existence since, in Scala, the idiomatic way to handle potentially absent values is to use `Option[A]`.
-The reason this library is needed is because there will be situations where you need to extract deeply nested data, in a null-safe way, that was not defined using `Option[A]`.
+The reason this library is needed is that there are situations where you need to extract deeply nested data, in a null-safe way, that was not defined using `Option[A]`.
 This mostly happens when interoping with Java, but could also occur with any other JVM language.
 The original reason this library was created was to simplify a large amount of code that dealt with extracting values out of highly nested [Avro](https://avro.apache.org/) data structures.